How does PREVYMIS work?

 If you forget to take the tablets:

 • If you miss a dose, take it as soon as you remember.
 If you do not remember until it is time for your next dose, skip the missed dose and take your dose at the next scheduled time.
-Do not take 2 doses of PREVYMIS at the same time to make up for a missed dose.
+Do not take 2 doses of PREVYMIS at the same time or take more than your prescribed dose to make up for a missed dose.

 If you receive PREVYMIS through an IV line (intravenously):